 Personality & Traits

 The Golden Dox or as it is fondly called Golden Weenie is a family-friendly dog.
 This dog’s playful and endearing nature makes it excellent company for adults and children.
-It is even affable towards other dogs.
+It is even affable to other dogs.
 However, cats and rabbits are known to bring out the hunter in this pup, especially in the absence of proper early socialization.
 Like all dogs, the Dox loves to cuddle with humans and enjoys being the center of attention.
 But be mindful, because the Golden Weenie is a very intelligent dog that can get easily bored.
 Therefore, pet owners need to keep them engaged and busy in different activities.

 The Golden Dox dogs are known for their gentleness and happy-to-go attitude which is why they don’t make very good watchdogs.
 If threatened and suspicious, the Golden Dox will bark to alert its owner but will not go as far as to be aggressive.